 All of the information we collect during the course of this study will be kept locked and secured and it will be released to no one unless you ask us to do so.
-All samples will be stored in Dr. Gleeson's laboratory and labeled with a code, not with your child's name or any other identifying information.
+All samples will be stored in Dr. Gleeson's laboratory and labeled with a code, not with your name or any other identifying information.
 The result of any experiments will also be kept linked only to the identification code instead of names.
-The key that links your child's code with her/his name will be stored in a password-protected file that is available only to Gleeson Lab members.
+The key that links your code with your name will be stored in a password-protected file that is available only to Gleeson Lab members.
 Despite these careful measures, it remains possible that a breach in protocol or a theft in the lab could result in loss of your confidentiality.

 No information will be entered into your medical record.
-The PI and staff of Gleeson laboratory will have an access to your child's records as long as your child is involved in our research study.
-However, if you wish to withdraw from our study your child's information will be destroyed.
+The PI and staff of Gleeson laboratory will have an access to your records as long as you are involved in our research study.
+However, if you wish to withdraw from our study your information will be destroyed.
 Research records may be reviewed by the UCSD Institutional Review Board or Howard Hughes Medical Institute.

-If as a result of participation in this study we obtain information that may significantly affect your child's health or well-being, we will attempt to inform you of the existence of this information, if you are interested in receiving it.
+If as a result of participation in this study we obtain information that may significantly affect your health or well-being, we will attempt to inform you of the existence of this information, if you are interested in receiving it.
 Please indicate your preference here:

 Are you willing to be contacted about study results that may affect your health or well-being?
 YesNo Initials However, it may not be possible in all circumstances to report this information.
-Participation in this study does not mean that your child has had comprehensive genetic testing or that genetic information will be provided to you.
+Participation in this study does not mean that you have had comprehensive genetic testing or that genetic information will be provided to you.
 Local and state agencies as well as project sponsors may review the research project records to ensure that your rights as a skin cell donor are being adequately protected.
 Any report that the researchers publish will not include any information that will make it possible for readers to identify you as a donor.
+You have received a copy of this consent document and the Experimental Subject's Bill of Rights to keep for yourself.
 Federal and State laws generally make it illegal for health insurance companies, group health plans, and most employers to discriminate against you based on your genetic information.
 This law generally will protect you in the following ways: a) Health insurance companies and group health plans may not request your genetic information that we get from this research. b) Health insurance companies and group health plans may not use your genetic information when making decisions regarding your eligibility or premiums. c) Employers with 5 or more employees may not use your genetic information that we get from this research when making a decision to hire, promote, or fire you or when setting the terms of your employment.
 Be aware that these laws do not protect you against genetic discrimination by companies that sell life insurance, disability insurance, or long-term care insurance.
 Who can you call if you have questions?
 Joseph Gleeson, MD and/or has explained this study to you and answered your questions.
 If you have other questions or research-related problems, you may reach Dr. Gleeson at 858-246-0547.
 You may call the Human Research Protections Program Office at (858) 246-4777 to inquire about your rights as a research subject or to report research-related problems.
-Your Signature and Consent You have received a copy of this consent document and a copy of the "Experimental Subject's Bill of Rights" to keep.
-You agree to allow your child to participate.